 In this scenario, you will need to do a deeper analysis.
 An easy way is to observe whether immune cells, such as CD8 T cells (the killer cells, remember?) are being activated.
 If yes, there is a great chance that your animal model is being infected with the virus of choice, even if the visual cues make you think otherwise.

 Many immunologists use mice as their animal models.
-There are many characteristics why mice are good candidates for research projects, however, there are always downfaults as well.
-The most trivial downfault, is that a mouse is not a human, and we would never attain such level of complexity, but we can get very close.
+There are many characteristics of why mice are good candidates for research projects, however, there are always downfaults as well.
+The most trivial downfault, is that a mouse is not a human, and we would never attain such a level of complexity, but we can get very close.

-Let’s say you truly love protein A, and you have a feeling (not just a feeling but a complete and well thought out hypothesis) to suggest that this protein is crucial for immune cells to fight viral infections.
+Let’s say you truly love protein A, and you have a feeling (not just a feeling but a complete and well-thought-out hypothesis) to suggest that this protein is crucial for immune cells to fight viral infections.
 What do you do?
 Easy, you take a “normal” mouse (a mouse that was not genetically modified, also called wild type or WT for short), and you change the DNA of this mouse so it will not express your protein of interest (protein A).
 You now have a mouse that lacks protein A (we call this mouse knockout or KO, for short).
 OK, I say easy, but such an experiment can take years (yup, been there), but remember, persistence is the key to science!

 Now, you can infect the WT mice (the “normal” mice which has protein A) and your KO mice (your new genetically modified mice lacking protein A) with the virus of your choice.
 You can now analyze different aspects (such as weight loss, the activation of different immune cells, etc) to figure out if protein A is important to help a mouse to be protected from such infection.

-I hope you can have a better grasp of HOW MANY question scientists have to ask before even thinking about starting a single experiment.
+I hope you can have a better grasp of HOW MANY questions scientists have to ask before even thinking about starting a single experiment.
 This thought process is vital to ensure the correct question can be answered.
 Although I have used viral infection as a way to explain such concepts, these steps are applied to many other questions.
 From studying how cancer cells develop to the effects of many autoimmune diseases.

 The beauty of being a scientist is that you are called to put all the puzzle pieces together, in order to design the best experiment you can.
 One that would not only answer your questions but hopefully generate even more questions to continue the progress of science.
 I mean, is there anything cooler than that?